jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (18) Notwithstanding subsection (17), where the objection relates to a determination made under section 90(1) of this Act, or under section 64E of the Income Tax Act 1976, or under section 245S of that Act as in force before its repeal by section 49 of the Income Tax Amendment Act (No 2) 1993, the High Court shall not make a determination or alter the determination under subsection (17)(a) or subsection (17)(b), but may direct the Commissioner to alter the determination to such extent as may be necessary to conform to the decision of the High Court and with such effect as provided in section 90(6) of this Act or, where appropriate, section 245S of the Income Tax Act 1976 as so previously in force: provided that no such fresh determination shall be made by the Commissioner before the resolution of the appeal procedures.
 (19) The time bar shall not apply with respect to—
-  (a) any determination of the Court under subsection (17)(a) or any amendment made by the Commissioner to an assessment for the purpose of conforming to any such determination; or
+  (a) any determination of the court under subsection (17)(a) or any amendment made by the Commissioner to an assessment for the purpose of conforming to any such determination; or
-  (b) any assessment made by the Court or the Commissioner under subsection (17)(b).
+  (b) any assessment made by the court or the Commissioner under subsection (17)(b).
 (20) Where any notice is given by the objector to the Commissioner under subsection (3)(a) and the Commissioner gives notice to the objector that the Commissioner does not consent to the objection being referred directly to the High Court under this section, then—the first-mentioned notice shall have effect as if it were a notice requiring the objection to be heard and determined by a Taxation Review Authority, and this Part shall apply accordingly.
-  (a) if within 1 month after the last-mentioned notice is given to the objector by the Commissioner no application is made by the objector to the High Court for the leave of the court to refer the objection directly to that Court; or
+  (a) if within 1 month after the last-mentioned notice is given to the objector by the Commissioner no application is made by the objector to the High Court for the leave of the court to refer the objection directly to that court; or
   (b) if on any such application the High Court refuses to grant such leave,—

 ### 137 Test case procedure
 (1) Where—the Commissioner may designate that objection as a test case, and shall notify the objector accordingly.
   (a) an objector has given notice under section 134 or section 136(2)(a) or section 136(3)(a) requiring or requesting that an objection be heard and determined by a Taxation Review Authority, or that a case be stated for the opinion of the High Court in respect of an objection; and
-  (b) the Commissioner considers that determination of the objection, whether on a question of law only or on both a question of fact and a question of law, is likely to be determinative of all or a substantial number of the issues involved in one or more other objections,—
+  (b) the Commissioner considers that determination of the objection, whether on a question of law only or on both a question of fact and a question of law, is likely to be determinative of all or a substantial number of the issues involved in 1 or more other objections,—
 (2) The Commissioner may, notwithstanding section 136(4), state a test case for the opinion of the High Court without need for—and subsections (5) to (19) of section 136 shall apply in respect of any test case as if the Commissioner had determined to state the case under subsection (2)(b) of that section.
   (a) the objector's consent; or
   (b) the leave of the High Court,—
 (3) The Commissioner may in relation to any objection, at any time after the objection has been lodged and before it has been determined by a Taxation Review Authority or the High Court, give notice to the objector that the objection will be stayed by reason of the taking of a test case on a similar objection or challenge before the High Court, if the Commissioner considers that the test case is likely to be determinative of all or a substantial number of the issues in the objection proposed to be stayed.
 (4) Subject to subsection (9), the notice by the Commissioner referred to in subsection (3) shall have the effect of staying the objection pending the determination of the test case.
 (5) Upon receipt by an objector of the notice by the Commissioner referred to in subsection (3), the objector may notify the Commissioner that the objector requires that the objection be heard and determined notwithstanding the stating of a test case for the opinion of the High Court.
 That notice shall be given at such address as may be specified by the Commissioner in the notice given under subsection (3).
-(6) Within 14 days after the receipt by the Commissioner of the notice from the objector referred to in subsection (5), the Commissioner may apply to the High Court by originating application for an order that the objection be stayed pending the determination of the test case or the further order of the Court.
+(6) Within 14 days after the receipt by the Commissioner of the notice from the objector referred to in subsection (5), the Commissioner may apply to the High Court by originating application for an order that the objection be stayed pending the determination of the test case or the further order of the court.
 (7) An application by the Commissioner under subsection (6) shall be made on notice to the objector whose objection the Commissioner seeks to have stayed.
 (8) Where an objection has been stayed, the objector, the Commissioner, or both of them, may at any time apply to the High Court for an order that the objection cease to be stayed.
 (9) A stay under subsection (4) shall lapse on the expiry of 14 days following the day on which occurs any of the following: